terlyukevichDmitry/05_JavaST_2019/task01/README.txt

-Data: 2 point for side, apothem, number of angels, height for pyramid, height for create new coordinate plane.
+Data: 2 point for side, number of angels, height for pyramid, height for create new coordinate plane.